ktravers/ktravers.github.io/_posts/2020-02-06-designing-data-intensive-applications.md

 ### Ch 8: The Trouble with Distributed Systems

+- Buckle up: "the last few chapters have... been too optimistic"

 #### Questions

 - Add'l reading: Kyle Kingsbury, Carly Rae Jepsen and the Perils of Network Partitions (2013)
+- Anything that can go wrong, will go wrong.
+Anyone willing to share past horror stories?
+-

 #### Team discussion